dpareasy/Assignment1/README.md

 </launch>
 ```

-Install xterm to visualize feedback from the nodes launched.
+Install xterm to visualize feedback from the nodes launched with the following command:

+`sudo apt-get -y install xterm`

 ## Author and contacts ##
 Author: Davide Leo Parisi